matheus-pereira/elric/CONTRIBUTING.md

 #### Changelog entries

-All changes that add a feature to or fix a bug in any of Jest's packages require a changelog entry containing the names of the packages affected, a description of the change, and the number of and link to the pull request.
+All changes that add a feature to or fix a bug in any of elric's packages require a changelog entry containing the names of the packages affected, a description of the change, and the number of and link to the pull request.
 Try to match the structure of the existing entries.

 For significant changes to the documentation or website and things like cleanup, refactoring, and dependency updates, the "Chore & Maintenance" section of the changelog can be used.